awscloudgirl/portfolio-page/README.md

 ## AWS S3 Deployment

-The portfolio has been securely deployed to AWS S3, with the following security configurations:
+The portfolio has been securely deployed to AWS S3 and served via AWS CloudFront, with the following configurations:

-- **Bucket Policy**: Configured to allow public read access only to web-specific files (HTML, CSS, JS, images) and requires HTTPS for secure data transmission.
+### Security and Configuration Details
-- **Static Website Hosting**: S3 is used to host the site enabling reliable and scalable access to the portfolio.
+- **Bucket Policy**: Configured to allow public read access only to web-specific files (HTML, CSS and images) and requires HTTPS for secure data transmission.

-### Security Configurations
+- **Static Website Hosting**: Utilizes S3 to host the site enabling reliable and scalable access to the portfolio.
-- The S3 bucket is configured to deny all public access except for explicit publicly readable content defined in the bucket policy.
+- **CloudFront Distribution**: Set up to enhance the delivery speed of the website globally, ensuring a faster user experience and reduced load times.
-- HTTPS is enforced to secure all data exchanges between users and the website.
+- **HTTPS Enforced**: All traffic to the website is encrypted using SSL/TLS through CloudFront, enhancing security and trust.

 ## Sections